 Data analytics is the process of turning raw data into actionable insights through the application of various analytical techniques.
-We commonly use analytics to influence business decisions, find trends in the data and draw conclusions.
-Data analytics is the basis for much scientific research.
+We commonly use data analytics to influence business decisions, find trends in the data and draw conclusions.

 4 Types of Data Analytics

 Data analytics and data science are two terms that are often used interchangeably.
 The many overlapping expectations between the two roles, along with the differing definitions across companies is the main cause for this confusion.
 The career paths for these roles are also similar.

 That said, there are some key differences.
 Data scientists typically focus on more technical work such as building machine learning models; companies often provide them less direction.
 Data analysts will spend more time directly surfacing insights and are closer to the immediate business needs.

 Data captures everything that is happening in a business, and data analytics helps to highlight the essence of the business through detailed insights.
 These insights are crucial for making strong data-driven decisions because they most accurately reflect the business, as opposed to making gut-driven decisions.
 As more businesses develop their data analytics capabilities, any business that doesn’t puts themselves at a competitive disadvantage.